chengyuxing/rabbit-sql/README.md

   > :warning: Named parameter syntax has nothing to do with dynamic sql expression，[expression](#Expression-script)'s value of key also start with `:`.

-- if [pageable query](#paging) not support your database, add custom page helper to property `pageHelpers` get support.
+- if [pageable query](#paging) not support your database, implement custom page helper provider to property `globalPageHelperProvider` get support.

 ### XQLFileManager